hectorrios/clockworksms_dashlet/README.md

 >
 > Done, without errors.

-If the ouput looks Ok then you should find a new folder called __build__ that has been created and inside the folder you'll find a zip file which is the installable package.
+If the output looks Ok then you should find a new folder called __build__ that has been created and inside the folder you'll find a zip file which is the installable package.
 You can use module loader to load and install the package.